-So what does this accomplish except compliance?
-As an professional, you owe it to any person, group, or organization to give the best you.
+So, what does this accomplish except compliance?
+As a professional, you owe it to any person, group, or organization to give the best you.
 What is that best you?
-The best You in any profession is the professional with so much genuine concern for a person's success, that participant has an actual "learning experience".
-It's is the professional that is prepared and equipped with knowledge and strategy from private passion for learning.
+The best You in any profession is the professional with so much genuine concern for a person's success, that the participant has an actual "learning experience".
+It's is the professional that is prepared and equipped with knowledge, strategy, and a private passion for learning.
 That's what separates the professional from the average.
 Are you a "Checklist Trainer (CLT)"?
 A CLT is an individual that has different priorities other than training or helping those around.
 You know him or her.
 It is a person that onboards into a department with the intentions of using the "training and development, manager, supervisor, or director title for career goal purpose only.
 A good comparison would be a very articulate politician with lofty ambitions and career goals.
 Career goals are great to have and pursue.
 The casualties are those that worked endlessly for the politician without the wisdom to recognize this strategy.
 A great speaker Simon Sinek gave this analogy.

 The solution?
-It's a simple lesson we learned as children.
+It is a simple lesson we learned as children.
 Do unto others as you would have them do unto you.
-Would you want a CLBS (Checklist Brain Surgeon).
-Ahh just did enough surgery on you to meet his/her time requirements.
+Would you want a CLBS (Checklist Brain Surgeon)?
+Ahh, just did enough surgery on you to meet his/her time requirements.
 How about a CLP (Checklist Pilot)?
 Well I never quite mastered that landing gear thingy and landing is so overrated!
 Of course not!
 Why would you do that to those that sit under your command? (as said in the military).
-Give the best you.
-Don't be lazy?
-Do avoid the hard or inconvenient task.
-A CLT can be the difference between death and life in some cases.
+The practice of using a checklist or a job aid if you will, isn’t a bad concept within itself.
+The trouble manifests when “Checklist Training” becomes your training strategy.